crisward/riot-grid/README.md

 | dblclick  | Callback fired when a row is double clicked, this returns the row selected (useful for edit events)
 | onchange  | Callback fires whenever row selection changes.
 This returns and array of active rows.
 This fires on both mouse and keyboard events
 | active    | Setting an array of rows will select them in the grid
+| selectkey | optional keycode to select the row, ie 13 = enter

 ## Keyboard